-COMPARATIVE CRIMINAL JUSTICE IN LONDON, ENGLAND
+COMPARATIVE CRIMINAL JUSTICE IN IRELAND, ENGLAND, AND WALES

-Comparative Criminal Justice is a course that is designed to teach students about the similarities and differences between the United States and other countries with regard to the entire criminal justice system; courts, police (law enforcement), and corrections.
-This course, with the international aspect, will serve as a way for students to see, first hand, many of the things that helped shape and mold our criminal justice system while being able to learn about the development of criminal justice and how the criminal justice system is used throughout the world.
+Comparative Criminal Justice is a course that is designed to teach students about the similarities and differences between the United States and other countries regarding the entire criminal justice system; courts, police (law enforcement), and corrections.
+This course, with the study abroad aspect, will serve as a way for students to see, first hand, many of the things that helped shape and mold our criminal justice system while being able to learn about the development of criminal justice and how the criminal justice system is used throughout the world.
 This course is also designed to teach students about the history of the United Kingdom as foundational to understanding all components of criminal justice in America, the organization of the police, the structure of the courts, and the goals of punishment.
-Students will explore London, Glasgow, and Cardiff on foot and via public transportation to gain insight into the operation of the justice system, as well as the political system, whose differences from the American political system create different implications for criminal justice.
+Students will explore Belfast, Dublin, London, and Cardiff on foot and via public transportation to gain insight into the operation of the justice system, as well as the political system, whose differences from the American political system create different implications for criminal justice.

-Course Number: 50:202:375
+Course Number: 50:202:375; 56:202:675:01

 Program Travel Dates

-Program Cost: Approximately $3,045 (subject to change)
+Program Cost: Approximately $2,899

-Program Cost Includes
+Program Cost Includes: